MicrosoftDocs/architecture-center/docs/reference-architectures/migration/replicate-mainframe-data-in-azure.md

   - SQL Server 2017 on Windows and Linux
   - SQL Server 2019 on Windows and Linux
   - Azure SQL Database
-  - Azure SQL Managed Instance (maybe leave out this one)

 - [Azure Synapse Analytics][Azure Synapse Analytics] is an analytics service for data warehouses and big data systems.
-This service uses Spark technologies and has deep integration with Power BI, Azure Machine Learning, and other Azure services.
+This tool uses Spark technologies and has deep integration with Power BI, Azure Machine Learning, and other Azure services.

 ### Data integrators